Skip to content

 • save_state_dict (bool, default: False ) –

-Boolean indicating whether to save directly the model or the model's state dictionary
+Boolean indicating whether to save directly the model (and optimizer) or the model's (and optimizer's) state dictionary

 • model_filename (str, default: 'wd_model.pt' ) –